Maprotiline: History

 Maprotiline was developed by Ciba (now operated by Novartis).
 It was patented in 1966 and was first described in the literature in 1969.
 The drug was introduced for medical use in 1974.
 Generics are now widely available.
 It was introduced after most of the other TCAs but was the first TeCA to be developed and marketed, with the TeCAs mianserin and amoxapine following shortly thereafter and mirtazapine being introduced later on.

 Society and culture

 Generic names

 Maprotiline is the English and French generic name of the drug and its INN, USAN, BAN, and DCF, while maprotiline hydrochloride is its USAN, USP, BANM and JAN.
 Its generic name in Spanish and Italian and its DCIT are maprotilina, in German is maprotilin, and in Latin is maprotilinum.
 The methanesulfonate (mesylate) salt is known unofficially as maprotiline methanesulfonate.

 Brand names

-Maprotiline is marketed throughout the world mainly under the brand name Ludiomil.
+Maprotiline is marketed throughout the world, mainly under the brand name Ludiomil.
 It is also available under a variety of other brand names including Deprilept, Maprolu, and Psymion among others.

+Although it remains available across the world, it was discontinued in the United Kingdom in July 2006.
+Mylan, a key manufacturer of maprotiline in the United States, discontinued production in June 2021.